wimgielis/PythonScript_NotepadPlusPlus/README.md

 select lines and choose a separator.
 I could not find the same functionality in Notepad++ but maybe I overlooked.

 UnmergeText.py (Alt-e):
-the inverse operation or MergeLines.
+the inverse operation of MergeLines.
 A customer separator can be derived and if not found, chosen.

 DeleteText.py (Alt-d):
 select text, press Alt-d and in the whole file it will be removed.
 Much faster than Replace with an empty string and making sure the checkbox with regex/normal/extended is right, etc.